near/docs/docs/validator/staking.md

 ## Setting up your environment

-To use the BetaNet network we need to up the environment via the command line
+To use the BetaNet network you need to update the environment via the command line.

 1. Open a command prompt and run
 ```bash